srkpa/xw74ByaPqC9WCASm/README.md

 with :
 > COL[vec] = EMBEDDER(preprocessing(COL)).

-The Embedder is choosed with the option ```−en/−et``` to choose a pretrained model from Hugging Face or a vectorizer from sklearn, such as CountVectorizer or TfidfVectorizer.
+The Embedder is selected using the option ```−en/−et```, allowing for the choice between a pretrained model from Hugging Face or a vectorizer from sklearn, such as CountVectorizer or TfidfVectorizer.

 The command to run this module is as follows: